Flipping the classroom

 - Active Learning vs Covering the Syllabus, Chem Eng Education, 1999

-- Teaching Without Walls is the website of an art history instructor.
-Includes a variety of resources, including an interview with students about “flipping the classroom.”
+- Michelle Pacansky-Brock’s website includes a variety of resources, including an interview with students about “flipping the classroom.”
 There is also a link to her SlideShare collection, within which there is 2009 PowerPoint presentation on “How and Why I Flipped My Classroom.”

 - The Electric Educator is the website of a high school science teacher.
 He has a full blog post on how to “flip your classroom through reverse instruction” and a YouTube video describing “5 Things I wish I knew about the flipped classroom.”